 Compared to the SW CRE, the LW CRE shows more complex behavior.
-For the TOA (Fig. 7a), since the LW CCRE largely depends on the cloud top temperature (as shown in Fig. 5b), the standout cloud types become HxMxL and HL, and 1H.
-In contrast to the SW TOA CRE, isolated low-cloud (1L), has a rather small impact on the LW CRE at the TOA, as it has a small CCRE (Fig. 5b).
-The three dominant cloud types account for approximately 60 % of the regional mean LW CRE at the TOA, so as in the SW, other cloud types make a non-negligible contribution to the regional mean CRE.
+For the TOA (Fig. 7a), since the LW CCRE largely depends on the cloud-top temperature (as shown in Fig. 5b), the standout cloud types become HxMxL, HL, and 1H.
+In contrast to the SW TOA CRE isolated low cloud (1L) has a rather small impact on the LW CRE at the TOA, as it has a small CCRE (Fig. 5b).
+The three dominant cloud types account for approximately 60% of the regional mean LW CRE at the TOA so, as with the SW CRE, other cloud types make a nonnegligible contribution to the regional mean CRE.

-At the surface, the LW CCRE is strongly dependent on cloud base height.
-Consequently, the contributions of the different cloud types to the regional mean LW CRE are quite different to those for the LW CRE at the TOA.
+At the surface, the LW CCRE is strongly dependent on cloud-base height.
+Consequently, the contributions of the different cloud types to the regional mean LW CRE are quite different from those for the LW CRE at the TOA.
 The three dominant cloud types for the LW CRE at the surface are 1L, HL, and HxMxL.
-Coincidentally, these match the three dominant cloud types in the SW.
-As for the SW CRE at all heights, and the LW CRE at the TOA, other cloud types make non-negligible contributions to the regional mean LW CRE at the surface.
+Coincidentally, these match the three dominant cloud types in the SW CRE.
+As for the SW CRE at all heights, and the LW CRE at the TOA, other cloud types make nonnegligible contributions to the regional mean LW CRE at the surface.

-As the TOA and surface LW CREs are quite different, the in-atmosphere CREs show a large 458 range between cloud types.
-In the presence of isolated low-clouds, the net LW irradiance increases 459 at the surface and decrease at the TOA.
-Since the magnitude of the former is greater than the latter, 460 isolated low-clouds cause LW cooling of the atmosphere, as shown in Fig. 7c.
-For high top clouds, 461 the decrease in CRE at the TOA is larger in magnitude than the increase in CRE at the surface, so 462 high cloud cause LW heating of the atmosphere.
-Adding low-cloud beneath high cloud leads to a 463 larger magnitude LW irradiance increase at the surface, so that the LW heating of the atmosphere 464 is less than it would be in the absence of the low-clouds (e.g. during the day, HL occurs more 465 frequently than 1H and has a larger CRE at the TOA, but a smaller effect on the in-atmosphere 466

-CRE).
-Mid-level top clouds lead to cooling above the cloud, and heating beneath the cloud; this affects the vertical temperature gradient of the atmosphere, but has little effect on the vertically integrated atmospheric heating.
+As the TOA and surface LW CREs are quite different, the in-atmosphere CREs show a large range between cloud types.
+In the presence of isolated low clouds, the net LW irradiance increases at the surface and decreases at the TOA.
+Since the magnitude of the former is greater than the latter, isolated low clouds cause LW radiative cooling of the atmosphere, as shown in Fig. 7c.
+For high-top clouds, the decrease in CRE at the TOA is larger in magnitude than the increase in CRE at the surface, so high cloud causes LW radiative heating of the atmosphere.
+Adding low cloud beneath high cloud leads to a larger magnitude LW irradiance increase at the surface, so that the LW radiative heating of the atmosphere is less than it would be in the absence of the low clouds (e.g., during the day, HL occurs more frequently than 1H and has a larger CRE at the TOA but a smaller effect on the in-atmosphere CRE).
+Midlevel-top clouds lead to cooling above the cloud and heating beneath the cloud; this affects the vertical temperature gradient of the atmosphere but has little effect on the vertically integrated atmospheric heating.

-At the TOA and surface, the difference between calculations for day and night are generally less than 5 W m-2, and of varying sign depending on cloud type (larger surface LW CRE in the day for 1L but smaller TOA LW CRE in the day for 1H).
+At the TOA and surface, the difference between calculations for day and night are generally less than 5 W m^{-2} , and of varying sign depending on cloud type (larger surface LW CRE in the day for 1L but smaller TOA LW CRE in the day for 1H).
 These day-night differences are primarily due to the contrasting frequencies of occurrence between day and night (Fig. 4), except for the HL cloud type, where the day-night differences are primarily due to differences in the CCRE (Fig. 5).